lord-executor/kirby-constructs/README.md

 conventions.
 * All templates and snippets that come with a construct can be overwritten by placing a properly named alternative file in your normal Kirby `snippets` or `templates` directory.
+* Add language files to your Constructs with the option of overriding the defined strings in the site's language files.

 ## Installation
 ### Using the KirbyCLI